Despite the latest rallies in recent years of Bitcoin, we can see that the broader market has taken a beating in 2022.

 Of course, if you’ve been looking for mining apps on Play Store, you will find some of them.
-Notably, you will find MinerGate Control, which doesn’t really mine cryptocurrency, but only helps you to manage the process remotely.
+Notably, you will discover Mining Monitor, which doesn’t mine cryptocurrency, but only helps you to manage the process remotely.

 How Long Does It Take to Mine 1 Bitcoin – Conclusion

 As Bitcoin mining becomes very competitive and less lucrative, no miner has the guarantee that he will be the one to receive the block, especially if he lacks the computational resources required to outperform the other miners.
-Therefore, calculating the reward time for successfully mining a block is complex, and even with all the factors, there is no easy, precise way of answering the question of how long does it take to mine 1 Bitcoin?
-The answer even gets convoluted if you are using a PC or smartphone when your competitors are using ASICs and mining rigs.
+Therefore, calculating the reward time for successfully mining a block is complex.
+Even with all the factors, there is no easy, precise way of answering the question of how long it takes to mine 1 Bitcoin.
+The answer even gets convoluted if you use a PC or smartphone when your competitors use ASICs and mining rigs.